Showing posts with label sausage. Show all posts

 Cover and bake at 350 degrees for 60 minutes.

 Yes I tasted them both and they both are delicious.
-My favorite is the meatless one but I’ll eat them all as will my family.
+My favorite is the meatless one but I’ll eat them all as well as my family.

 Enjoy!